Season to Risk: Discography

 The band recorded demos at Sony Studios in NYC, and then lived in Chicago, IL to record their self-titled first album at Soundworks Studio with engineer Jeff Moleski.
 The self-titled debut Season To Risk (1993) features the songs "Snakes" and "Mine Eyes", and a cover of Neil Young's "Don't Cry".
 The artwork was designed by Frank Kozik, who had done posters for the band's shows.

 Season to Risk wanted a darker sound that reflected their live performance, and recorded In A Perfect World (1995) during the Summer 1994 with Martin Bisi (Sonic Youth, Foetus, Swans).
 The album had a cover designed by Derek Hess, who designed flyers and posters for the band's shows in Cleveland, OH.
 Although the record was popular in post-hardcore underground, it had no place on the radio and the band was dropped by Columbia at the end of 1995.
 Both Hess and Kozik produced limited-edition silkscreen posters of their cover art.
+Bass player Malinowski left the band to join Shiner in early 1996.

 They spent a year building a recording studio in Kansas City, and another year recording their own new music, as well as producing albums for bands Farewell Bend, Casket Lottery, and others with studio partner Joel Hamilton.
 Men Are Monkeys, Robots Win (1998) was produced in their Trainwreck Recording studio by guitarist Duane Trower and drummer David Silver, and released on Thick Records on CD only.
 A mastering error caused the CD to be out of phase, and the issue was not corrected until the band reissued the remaster on vinyl in 2019.
 The recording studio was destroyed by a flash flood which totaled the building one week after it opened to the public.
+Bass player Josh Newton left the band to join Shiner in 1999.